Miss Norma's Book Club

 What did you think of Miss Norma's steadfast decision to not seek any medical intervention?
 Did your thoughts change from the beginning to the end of the book?

 If you received a terminal diagnosis would you want treatment?
-How agressive?
+How aggressive?
 If you had no family to help and inspire you, would your decision be different?
 Would your age matter?
 Have you clearly shared your wishes with your loved ones?

 During her travels, many of Norma’s symptoms of her disease lessened or even went away.
 What are your thoughts about modern medicine, in regards to medications and their side effects?
 What about the alternative treatments she tried?
 Did her experience change how you think about alternative medicine?